quailjs/quail/docs/tests/scriptContentAccessibleWithScriptsTurnedOff.rst

 .. php:class:: scriptContentAccessibleWithScriptsTurnedOff

-<p>All scripts should be assessed to see if, when the user is browing with scrips turned off, the page content is still available.</p>
+All scripts should be assessed to see if, when the user is browing with scrips turned off, the page content is still available.